-Papadopoulos and his wife have three children, two daughters, aged 36 and 35 — one who is based in Connecticut and works as a clinical psychologist and the other who is an entrepreneur in Madrid.
+Papadopoulos and his wife have three children, two daughters, aged 36 and 35, one of whom is based in Connecticut and works as a clinical psychologist.
+His other daughter is an entrepreneur in Madrid.
 His 26 year-old son is based in New York.

 Papadopoulos said he had his “lightbulb moment” and envisioned what would come next.

-His career began to specialize in investment banking for biotechnology.
-But as a consultant, he said he felt intellectually dishonest as he was offering advice but not taking any personal risk.
+He began his career specializing in investment banking for biotechnology, but, as a consultant, he said he felt intellectually dishonest, as he was offering advice but not taking any personal risk.

-Beginning in 1991 Papadopoulos became both an investment banker and a founder of companies but a drug for Alzheimer’s was long off.
-Papadopoulos said that one of the most important companies founded that still exists today, “is the company I founded with Spyros Atavanis, a professor at Yale and then Harvard, ‘Exelixis.'”
-The company does $1 billion in annual profits, specializing in drugs for cancer treatment.
+Beginning in 1991, Papadopoulos became both an investment banker and a founder of companies, but a drug for Alzheimer’s was long off.
+He said that one of the most important companies founded that still exists today “is the company I founded with Spyros Atavanis, a professor at Yale and then Harvard, ‘Exelixis.'”
+The company makes one billion dollars in annual profits, specializing in drugs for cancer treatment.

-In 2006 he stopped working as an investment banker and approached Biogen and by 2008 he was elected as a member of their board of directors.
-In 2014 he was elected chairman of the board of directors and continues in that position today.
-Biogen’s work was in neurological disease with initial innovations for multiple sclerosis with a 30 percent market share of available pharmaceuticals.
+In 2006, he stopped working as an investment banker and approached Biogen.
+By 2008, he was elected as a member of their board of directors.
+In 2014, he was elected chairman of the board of directors and remains in that position today.
+Biogen’s work was in neurological disease with initial innovations for multiple sclerosis with a thirty percent market share of available pharmaceuticals.

 According to Papadopoulos, the Alzheimer’s drug Aduhelm’s development dates back to a small Swiss pharmaceutical company, Neurimmune.
-“Carlson Henkel, the founder and good friend… with the hypothesis of finding lucid seniors in their 80s and 90s where they have the ability to systematically and persistently keep their brain free of plaque” to combat Alzheimer’s.
+It was created by “Carlson Henkel, the founder and good friend…with the [aim] of finding lucid seniors in their 80s and 90s [during which] they have the ability to systematically and persistently keep their brain free of plaque” to combat Alzheimer’s.

-“The typical way to achieve this is through the use antibodies and the study found that several antibodies in seniors,” said Papadopoulos of treatment for Alzheimer’s using drugs.
+“The typical way to achieve this is through the use [of] antibodies and the study found…several antibodies in seniors,” said Papadopoulos of treatment for Alzheimer’s using drugs.

 Biogen bought the rights to one of those antibodies in 2007.
-The Alzheimer’s drug targets the biological mechanism of the disease itself — not just the symptoms.
-Papadopoulos hopes this will open the road for more extensive studies that will give the world a drug that will offer a solution at some point.
+The Alzheimer’s drug targets the biological mechanism of the disease itself rather than just the symptoms.
+Papadopoulos hopes this will open the road for more extensive studies that will give the world an effective drug.